 In other words, the solution is chesed and emet in relation to the one whom God has sent to renew Israel’s covenant and to redeem the world.

 Our relationship to Jesus brings us into relationship with all those who follow him.
 We become brothers and sisters to one another, an extended family.
 And, “’lf we are brothers and sisters in Christ, we ought to be able to love one another.
 That does not just mean that we should feel sentiments of solidarity … It means that we should be committed to one another in an ongoing, practical way.”
 The language of committed love reflects Steve’s understanding of chesed and emet as the essential characteristics of God’s covenant with the people of Israel.
 The language of familial relationship points in the same direction.
-A people is not an institution, nor a parry espousing a common ideology, nor a task force assembled to accomplish a particular objective.
+A people is not an institution, nor a party espousing a common ideology, nor a task force assembled to accomplish a particular objective.
 A people is an extended family whose identity spans past and future, and whose bonds can be damaged but not permanently severed.

 One can discern the ecumenical logic of peoplehood in the article’s key biblical text.
 Steve cites Second Chronicles 28:1-15, which describes a war between the northern kingdom of Israel and the southern kingdom of Judah.
 The passage faults the victorious northern kingdom for failing to treat its defeated foe in a manner appropriate to their relationship as brothers.
 While the conflict itself was problematic, the eruption of military hostilities did not free the warring parties from an obligation to treat captives as family.
 Even while at war, the two kingdoms were expected by God to fight as those who were bound by familial ties.
 This biblical example displays the underlying context for Steve’s reflections on ecumenism: it is the Israel-like character of the Church as a New Covenant embodiment of the people of God.